-If you are a customer of a professionally licensed charter fishing guide and you are on the chartered boat, you do not need a license.
-If you are fishing from a kayak, even if you have hired a kayak fishing guide, you will still need to have your own license.
+If you are a customer of a professionally licensed charter fishing guide and on the chartered boat, you do not need a license.
+If you are fishing from a kayak, even if you have hired a kayak fishing guide, you will still need to have your license.
 Children UNDER 16 years of age do not need a fishing license.
 Be sure to read up on all the information you need about who does and who doesn't need a non-resident visitor fishing license in Florida.

 You may purchase a non-resident recreational fishing license good for three days ($17), seven days ($30), or one year ($47) at GoOutdoorsFlorida.com or by calling 1-888-FISH-FLORIDA (347-4356).
 You may also purchase licenses in person at any Collier County tax collector's office, Walmart, Sunshine Ace Hardware, and other bait-and-tackle shop locations.